Coding-King1/robotics-course-site/README.md

-# Robotics Education Website Template
+# Robotics Education Website Template.

 A lightweight, high-performance static website template for teaching robotics.
 Built with HTML, CSS, and Vanilla JavaScript.
 No backend or database required.